enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 2. Create a public/private key pair

-To authenticate with the server we are going to use a public key, because this is more secure than using a password.
+To authenticate with the server we are going to use a public key, because this is more secure than using (just) a password.
 Make sure you backup your private and public key combo, so that you do not lose access to your server when your computer breaks down.

 If you've already created a public/private key pair for your computer you can skip this step.